igor-dmd/jsf-crud-cardapio/README.md

 # "Cardapio" CRUD Example
-CRUD example of a basic entity using Java Server Faces for study purposes.
+CRUD example of a basic entity using Java Server Faces.